 Warning Signs of Abuse

-If an older person suddenly shows a downward change in mood or outlook, that may be a sign of emotional abuse.
-If they experience sudden weight loss or regular hygiene isn't maintained, the older person's needs may be unmet.
+If a loved one suddenly shows a downward change in mood or outlook, that may be a sign of emotional abuse.
+If they experience sudden weight loss or regular hygiene isn't maintained, they may be experiencing neglect.
+If they start to experience unexplained financial losses or discrepancies in their accounts, they may be a victim of financial abuse.

 Laws Against Abuse